exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 }
 ```

-and this key (also avro as json representation)
+and this key (also Avro, as JSON representation)

 ```json
 {